valtimo-platform/valtimo-documentation/release-notes/major9/09.26.0/valtimo-frontend-libraries.md

 * **Number of open cases now shown in menu**

   The number of open/unassigned cases is now shown in the Valtimo menu.
-When the number of open cases changes, the number in the menu automatically updated without reloading the page.
+When the number of open cases changes, the number in the menu is automatically updated without reloading the page.

   ![Open case count](img/open-case-count.png)